lraycheva/core/docs/capabilities/03_data-sharing-between-apps/03_interop/interop.md

 glue.interop.methodAdded(handler);
 ```

-To get notified when a method has been removed from the last application offering it, use [`methodRemoved()`](../../../reference/core/latest/interop/index.html#API-methodRemoved):
+To get notified when a method has been removed from the last app offering it, use [`methodRemoved()`](../../../reference/core/latest/interop/index.html#API-methodRemoved):

 ```javascript
 const handler = (method) => {